Let me tell you 3 stories that intersect. No. Actually 4 stories, bridging 111 years and all connected by one word: MONOPOLY.

 Elizabeth Magie created ‘The Landlord’s Game’ so that it could be played two ways: capitalist-style or socialist-style.
 My brother, but instinct, opted for a socialistic interpretation.
 I never read the ‘real’ rules of Monopoly until about a decade ago, and it slowly dawned on me: What a savage, nasty, almost violent game it is!
 Wipe out your enemies before they get you!

 My other boy – no way!
 He plays it strict!
 No tinkering!
 And we play it on the computer or Wii, so not so much wriggle room.
 But here’s the thing: I can still be the socialist.
-I can let him win an auction for a few dollars and get the sets he NEEDS to get every game (so autistic!). and I can hold off buying houses, letting him get some traction, then edge back in with a bit more rent-power of my own.
+I can let him win an auction for a few dollars and get the sets he NEEDS to own (Autistic, much!) and I can hold off buying houses, letting him get some traction, then edge back in with a bit more rent-power of my own.
 Games can last months.
 We amass millions.
 But finally luck with favour one of us or the other.

 “Next time, Dad, a revenge match!”